aokaya/rotatingFanInRoomOFv8/README.md

 !IMPORTANT! :
 -----------------------------------------------------------------------

-  the command surfaceFeatureExtract in openfoam v8 is changed to surfaceFeatures
+  1 - The command surfaceFeatureExtract in openfoam v8 is changed to surfaceFeatures

-If you have troubles with mpi, run : mpirun --use-hwthread-cpus -np 4 pimpleFoam -parallel > log.pimpleFoam &
+  2 - If you have troubles with mpi, run : mpirun --use-hwthread-cpus -np 4 pimpleFoam -parallel > log.pimpleFoam &

   Explanation https://stackoverflow.com/questions/48835603/unable-to-use-all-cores-with-mpirun

-  when mpirun ends, to gather all information run: reconstructPar.
+  3 - when mpirun ends, to gather all information run: reconstructPar.
   Now run paraFOAM And its done.

 -------------------------------------------------------------------------------------